Is There A Perfect Natural Hairball Remedy For Cats?

 If you do intend to use Vaseline, make sure it’s only in very small amounts like 1/3-1/2 teaspoon for a few days.

-Although Vaseline can help lubricate your cat’s digestive tract making it easier to pass it out, try using pumpkin first.
+Although Vaseline can help lubricate your cat’s digestive tract making it easier to pass it out, try using something more natural such as pumpkin first.

 Can Coconut Oil Help A Cat Pass A Hairball?